jraillard/parkndeploy/doc/step4_further_improvements.md

 # Step 4 : Further improvements

-Below you'll find some improvements on our project.
+Below you'll find some improvements suggestions to our project.

 Those will be splited in two types : functionnalities, refactorings.

 As its name implies, it would be better to implement functionnalities before thinking about refactorings but the choice is yours. :wink:

-Stars number will indicate the improvement implementation difficulty.
+Stars number will indicate the difficulty.

 Every suggested improvements will be followed with clue to achieve it (if needed).